With no formal training and no rules to break, I happily express my thoughts, feelings, ideas, and experiences in a variety of non-verbal ways.

-If I had one wish for the world it would be to have every person, create something.
-In order to grow, to learn, to express, to understand, to respect and to value, we need to create.
+If I had one wish for the world, it would be to have every person, create something.
+To grow, to learn, to express, to understand, to heal, to respect and to value, we need to create.

 083 643 6660